ldmsys/ldmsys/README.md

 * ...and all of these requires `"hard work"`

 #### Programming Languages
-* As a means to *realize* something, I uses following programming languages such as:
+* As a means to *realize* something, I use following programming languages such as:
     * C
     * JavaScript
     * Shell Script